esphome/esphome-docs/components/display/nextion.rst

 .. note::

-    If the Nextion is sleeping it will not update its components even if updates are sent.
+    If the Nextion is sleeping or if the componet was set to be hidden it will not update its components even if updates are sent.
 After the Nextion wakes up all components will send their states to the Nextion to get around this.

 With the exception of the - :doc:`../binary_sensor/nextion` that has ``page_id``/``component_id``, the example below illustrates:
  - Polling the Nextion for updates